arrowtype/blog/posts/2020-11-01--font-design-on-a-chromebook/index.md

 ## Off to the races!

 For tips & resources on getting started in type design generally, check out my blog post [**Getting started in Type Design (and possible next steps)**](https://blog.arrowtype.com/getting-started/).
-This advice does skew towards Mac & RoboFont (my main setup), but it also includes some good information that is about type design & development not tied to any particular OS or software.
+This advice does skew towards Mac & RoboFont, but it also includes some useful information about type design & development in general.

 For guidance specific to using FontForge, check out [fontforge.org/docs/tutorial.html](https://fontforge.org/docs/tutorial.html) and [Designing with FontForge](http://designwithfontforge.com/en-US/index.html).